-When I got to college, I quickly realized that my accomplishments weren’t as extravagant as those of my peers around me, or so I thought.
+When I got to college, I quickly realized that my accomplishments weren’t as extravagant as those of my peers, or so I thought.

 I never represented the dairy farms of my county as a dairy princess.
 I was never a finalist for Princess Kay of the Milky Way.